 Step 3: Test Different Times

-Upload at different times for 4-6 weeks and track first-48-hour performance.
-Look for patterns in views, watch time, and engagement.
+Upload at different times for 4–6 weeks and track first-48-hour performance.
+Compare views, watch time, and engagement across windows.
+Look for consistent patterns — not single-video spikes.
+TubeAnalytics data shows that 4+ weeks of testing provides statistically significant results.

 Step 4: Consider Your Niche